 - Delicious paired with rhubarb, elderflower (see my strawberry/elderflower recipes in Teatime in Paris), vanilla, apricots, redcurrants, melon, mint and basil;

-- To choose the best strawberries, pick the shiniest red with an intact green pedoncule.
+- To choose the best strawberries, pick the shiniest red with an intact green pedoncule or stalk.
 Store in the fridge and consume within 2 days, best eaten at room temperature to appreciate their flavour;

 - Strawberries are a good source of vitamin C, fibre and are antioxidant – to best keep their vitamin content, wash them before hulling and cutting them.

 April – June (Spring; Summer); Some varieties now available up until September;